kiboschool/course-web-application-development/src/lessons/data-modeling/relations-and-normalization.md

 ## Rules of Normalization

+These aren't all of the normalization rules, but if you keep these in mind, you'll end up with better database designs.

 1. Store data in separate tables.
 Each kind of item should be stored in its own table, rather than all data being stored in a single table.

 2. Avoid repeating data.
 Data should not be repeated in multiple places, and instead should be stored in one location and referenced from other tables as needed.